lweitkamp/Reproducibility_GAE/blogpost.md

 ## Results and Analysis

-To determine which setup works best, we first combine the results of all the seeds, sorted by return type, $n$ used in $n$-steps and learning rate.
-We then calculate the mean over the rewards, and use this to determine which the best setup per return type.
+Now it's time for the results!
+In order to determine which setup works best, we first combine the results of all the seeds, sorted by return type, $n$ used in $n$-steps and learning rate.
+We then calculate the mean over the rewards, and use this to show which setup works best per return type.

 The results are displayed in the next table:

+- Table 1: show best learning rates for GAE and AE per $n$

+In this table we see that ..todo[learning rates can be set higher for higher $n$ in the case that GAE is used.
+This is due to the variance reduction properties of GAE].

+- Figure 1: multiple graphs showing returns for best learning rate of GAE and AE per $n$

+Say something about achieved returns, good/not good.
+Why?

+Say something about variance for both methods.
+Something remarkable?

+## Conclusion

+n < 1 : GAE werkt niet goed, denken high bias by bootstrapping

+n > 10: Lr kunnen hoger worden, bias lager door bootstrap over meer stappen. variance lager door GAE vandaar dat dit mogelijk is.

+Limitations:

+tijdnood, 1 env vanwege tijd.
+5 seeds, ook tijdnood

 ## Citations